Olivia Flores

 Olivia Flores (born August 12, 2007) is an American figure skater and competes in both single skating and pair skating.
-With her partner Luke Wang, she is the 2024 World Junior silver medalist, the 2024–25 Junior Grand Prix Final silver medalist, the 2023 JGP Austria silver medalist, and the 2023 JGP Turkey silver medalist and the 2024 U.S. junior national champion.
+With her former partner Luke Wang, she is the 2024 World Junior silver medalist, the 2024–25 Junior Grand Prix Final silver medalist, the 2023 JGP Austria silver medalist, and the 2023 JGP Turkey silver medalist and the 2024 U.S. junior national champion.

 Personal life

-She began skating at four years old.
-Her older sister, Isabella Flores, also skates competitively in the ice dance discipline.
-She is coached by Drew Meekins and Natalia Mishkutenok and trains in Colorado Springs.
+Flores was born on August 12, 2007 in Chesterfield, Virginia, United States.
+Her older sister, Isabella, also skates competitively in the ice dance discipline.

 In 2025, she graduated from Cheyenne Mountain High School in Colorado Springs, Colorado.

 Career

-Flores began skating when she was five after her sister Isabella Flores began skating.
-In addition to pair skating, she competes in women's singles.
+Flores began skating when she was four after her sister Isabella Flores began skating.
+She originally competed in the women's singles discipline.

 Partnership with Wang

 2022–23 season: Junior international debut

-Flores partnered with Wang in June 2022.
+Coached by Drew Meekins and Natalia Mishkutenok in Colorado Springs, Colorado, Flores partnered with Wang in June 2022.
 During their first season together, they won the Cup of Colorado, placed fourth at the USA Midwestern sectionals, and went to the U.S. Figure Skating Championships, where they also finished in fourth place.
 They won their first international competition, the International Challenge Cup, during their debut season as well.

-2023–24 season: World Junior silver
+2023–24 season: World Junior silver and two Junior Grand Prix medals

 Flores and Wang competed at the Glacier Falls Summer Classic, where they placed second.
 They made their Junior Grand Prix debut at the 2023 JGP Austria, where they finished in second place.
 They also placed second at their second Junior Grand Prix assignment, the 2023 JGP Turkey, which qualified them for the Junior Grand Prix Final, where they placed fifth.

 At their second nationals, they won both the short program and free skate segments and won the gold medal by 24.47 points.
 They were selected for the World Junior team, where they won the silver medal.
 "I think our entire work we put in this season came together with this medal," said Wang.
 "It also shows how much we improved over the season."
 In an interview where they recapped their season, they said their motto is: “Liv, Laugh, Luke.”